mdm508/mdm508.github.io/content/post/wabl_dev_log.md

 store during WWDC23.
 Getting the app published was a major milestone but I still have a long ways to go until I'm happy with it.

+## 2025 March 24th.
+- Can't believe I am still working on this app.
+- I want to ship this update before my birthday.

 ## Update to dev branch 10/19
 The app now has the following features
 * Cloud sync with de-duplication.